-The timing belt gets its name because its main function is to maintain the proper timing of the engine's valves in the engine's combustion chamber.
+The timing belt gets its name because its primary function is to maintain the exact timing of the engine's valves in the engine's combustion chamber.

-The timing belt accomplishes this function by driving the car's internal components.
-These include the:
+Timing belts accomplish this function by driving the car's internal components.
+These include the following:

 Read our in-depth post on timing belts here.

-The serpentine belt gets its name from the manner in which it is woven around the various pulleys of the car's accessories much like a serpent or a snake.
+The serpentine belt gets its name from how it is woven around the various pulleys of the car's accessories, much like a serpent or a snake.

-Although the timing belt can usually be inspected to some degree through the inspection port in the timing cover it is sometimes difficult to gauge its condition.
+You can usually inspect a timing belt through the inspection port in the timing cover; it is sometimes difficult to gauge its condition.

-Unlike the timing belt, some slippage by the serpentine belt is allowed to occur although if a belt is worn out or loose it will squeal or whine.
+Unlike the timing belt, some slippage by the serpentine belt can occur, although it will squeal or whine if the belt is worn out or loose.

-The timing belt is a direct drive belt with cogs, aka gears, built into the belt that match up with the gears of the timing belt crank pulley and the camshaft pulley.
+The timing belt is a direct drive belt with cogs, aka gears, built into the belt that matches up with the gears of the crankshaft pulley and the camshaft pulley.

 It is constructed stiffer than the serpentine belt and is made not to stretch and withstand extreme heat and, to some degree, possible oil or coolant contamination.